llm-bible/llm-bible.github.io/_publications/shao2017generating.markdown

 bibkey: shao2017generating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1701.03185"}
-tags: ['Model Architecture', 'Transformer', 'Attention Mechanism', 'Reinforcement Learning']
+tags: ['Transformer', 'Attention Mechanism', 'Model Architecture', 'Reinforcement Learning']
 ---
 Sequence-to-sequence models have been applied to the conversation response generation problem where the source sequence is the conversation history and